 - The market for plantain chip is huge and has remained largely unsatisfied.

 - Your only limitation is your hardwork, level of creativity in formulating your recipe and perhaps, packaging.

 - It is a business you can start right from your kitchen and grow to any level your capacity and tenacity can take you.

 - Plantain chip has long shelf life – between six months to one year.

 Embarking on industrial scale production requires huge investment in equipment which will include: motorized plantain slicer, Deep Stainless Steel with Mesh and Burner, Pedal type sealing machine and weighing machine with a digital table top.
 For this scale of production you will be requiring some large amount of money, between N3 million to N10 million.

 The focus of this post, however, is on a micro or small scale plantain chips business.
-7UThis level of operation will be more labour intensive and can be started with as little as N50,000 or even less, beginning with a few bunches of plantain and deploying essentially kitchen utensil as your production equipment.
+This level of operation is more labour intensive and can be started with as little as N50,000 or even less, beginning with a few bunches of plantain and deploying essentially kitchen utensil as your production equipment.

 This level of operation can earn you as much as 80% returns in net income on a monthly basis.

 this can be a shop, a purpose-built factory (if you have the capital), else use your kitchen